nexxtway/react-rainbow/src/components/ButtonIcon/readme.md

-# ButtonIcon variants
+# ButtonIcons variants
 ##### ButtonIcons change color according to the variant provided.
-This is an example with the variants we offer.
+In the examples below, you can find all the variants that we offer you.

 ```js
 import React from 'react';